Last updated on October 10th, 2023

 - Alpha-lipoic acid (ALA): It is an antioxidant that is available as an oral supplement.
 It helps to eliminate diabetes-related nerve pain and prevent further nerve damage.
 ALA is a supplement that is naturally present in Broccoli and carrots.

 In addition to diabetic leg pain medicine or supplements, a lot more is there to treat diabetes-related leg pain.
-Medications and supplements may reduce inflammation and pain for some time.
+Medications and supplements may reduce inflammation and leg pain due to diabetes for some time.
 If taken for an extended period, then they may have some side effects.
 Therefore, home remedies are the best way to treat diabetes-related leg pain and cramps without side effects.
-Some of the home remedies for leg pain due to diabetes include:
+Some of the diabetic leg pain home remedy include:

 - Soaking your legs in a warm bath